jeylites/hap-alexa/README.md

     "ssdp": 1900
 },
 ```
+* If the setting is not enabled, then your homebridge instance is not visible to Alexa,  useful when you have devices / plugins that you don't want Alexa to see.
+For example, Philips hue or Belkin wemo devices.

+* Ask Alexa to Discover Devices.
+She take about 20 seconds to discover your devices.

+# Voice commands supported

+* Alexa, turn on the _______
+* Alexa, turn off the _______
+* Alexa, set ______ to number percent

 # Known issues

 * This only works with Real Amazon Alexa devices, any RaspberryPI based devices like AlexaPI are not supported.
 * If you run homebridge on the same machine as Kodi, this feature will not work and you will receive an error during startup.
 If you start homebridge first, then Kodi it should be okay.
 * Only one per machine.
 If you are running multiple copies of homebridge on a machine, it will not work.
+* If you have hue devices and homebridge-hue, your hue devices will appear twice to Alexa.
+If you want to avoid this, setup a second instance of homebridge and move the homebridge-hue plugin to it, and don't enable this feature.

 # Troubleshooting / Issues

 * I have created a slack channel at (https://homebridgeteam.slack.com/messages/hap-alexa/) to troubleshoot issues.
+* To enable debug mode, please start homebridge in debug mode. ie
+  DEBUG=* homebridge
+* For issues, please use the slack channel and post a debug log

 # Credits